s53zo/Hamradio_copilot/README.md

 Developed on the base of idea by Rudy, N2WQ - TNX

-See live demo for ITU zone 28: https://azure.s53m.com/matrigs-desktop/copilot/
+See live demo for DXCC S5 (&around): https://azure.s53m.com/copilot/

 ## DX Cluster Data Analysis Scripts: Readme